The Asset Tracing and Recovery Review: Chile

 - it is final and irrevocable in accordance with the laws of the country in which it was rendered.

 The first and second requirements are aimed directly at the protection of Chilean public policy and the rule of law.
 The first requires that a foreign judgment is issued pursuant to the procedural laws of the foreign country (following the principle of lex locus regit actum) and, at the same time, that it does not violate Chilean substantive laws.
 The second means that the foreign judgment cannot decide on matters over which, according to Chilean law, Chilean courts have exclusive jurisdiction.
 The third criterion intends to ensure that the underlying judicial proceeding respects the principle of due process of law, especially the right to a defence.
 This requisite goes beyond the formality of having served the defendant; it allows the party against whom the foreign judgment is invoked to demonstrate that, despite being served, it was unable to exercise a meaningful defence.
-The fourth requisite, that the foreign judgment has to be final and irrevocable in the country of origin, responds to the need for legal certainty.
+The fourth requisite, that the foreign judgment must be final and irrevocable in the country of origin, responds to the need for legal certainty.
 This requisite is met when the foreign judgment is not subject to any additional appeal or recourse in the country of origin.

 In practice, even if there is a treaty or reciprocity with the country of origin, the Chilean Supreme Court might not recognise a foreign judgment if the sentence, or the proceeding from which it resulted, go against Chilean public policy or the rule of law according to the next criteria.